Will my course content display in the Blackboard app?

 The updated SCORM player in the Learn Q4 2017 release provides a substantial improvement in SCORM support for the mobile apps.

 Tests are natively supported in the Blackboard app.
-A test must contain only mobile compatible question types and test settings in order to open natively in the Blackboard app.
-If a test contains questions or settings that aren't mobile compatible, the app handles it differently depending on the building block version installed in Blackboard Learn.
+A test must contain only question types and test settings that are supported on mobile in order to open natively in the Blackboard app.
+If a test contains questions or settings that aren't supported, the app handles it differently depending on the building block version installed in Blackboard Learn.

-- Mobile Web Services B2 94.9.11 or equivalent bundled B2 and higher: If a test isn't mobile compatible, users see a message that the test is blocked from launching in the app and must be accessed from a desktop web browser.
+- Mobile Web Services B2 94.9.11 or equivalent bundled B2 and higher: If a test isn't supported in the app, users see a message that the test is blocked from launching in the app and must be accessed from a desktop web browser.
 This change ensures a consistent and supported assessment experience in the app and prevents unsupported content from causing unforeseen issues in a mobile test attempt.

 Tests that aren't natively supported in the app must be completed on a desktop web browser.

-- Prior to Mobile Web Services B2 94.9.11 or equivalent bundled B2: If a test isn't mobile compatible, the test opens in the in-app browser on the device.
+- Prior to Mobile Web Services B2 94.9.11 or equivalent bundled B2: If a test isn't supported in the app, the test opens in the in-app browser on the device.
 However, it's best to take these types of tests on a desktop web browser for the best experience.

 Supported question types